DXChrono Desktop

 Data

-How often data is updated (in seconds): solar data, band conditions, aurora data, gray line, Cloudlog, ADIF Logbook, QRZ Logbook, and Contest Calendar RSS.
+How often data is updated (in seconds): solar data, band conditions, aurora data, gray line, Cloudlog, ADIF Logbook, and QRZ Logbook.
 Increase intervals to reduce network and CPU use.

 Note: panels refresh independently, so values can update at different times.